-As writers, there are numerous tools we can employ to ensure our characters develop in compelling and interesting ways.
-In this section, I’ll take you through them.
-And first, I’ll start with my very own method of developing characters in fiction.
+As writers, there are numerous tools we can employ to ensure character development in our writing is compelling and interesting.
+In this section, I’ll take you through them, including my very own method of developing characters in fiction.

 How Do You Create A Hero?

 We all have a fantasy hero that we love—Aragorn, Princess Leia, Arya Stark, Luke Skywalker, Kvothe, Pug, Vin, Geralt.
 These characters capture our imaginations with their tremendous feats of glory.
 We forge bonds with them.
 We’d read thousands of pages just to see what happens in the end.
 As writers, that’s what we want.

 It’s what I tried to do in Pariah’s Lament with Isy, and it seemed to work.
 The reason I mention it is that I wanted to share with you a few different ways of creating a hero.
 Because when we think of the word, our minds can jump to different things—what our interpretation is of a hero.

 For some, it may be a cape-wearing lycra lover.
 For others, it could be the working man.
 Both are heroes in their own way.

 - One way to create a hero is to follow a path of growth and development.
 From humble beginnings usually an orphan in fantasy, the protagonist realises their power and becomes the hero they were destined to be.

 - Another approach, which is something I’ll cover further below, is to begin a story with a hero.
 A prime example of this is Geralt of Rivia in The Witcher series.
 Geralt is strong, competent and very much the hero of the story right from the off.
 His story, therefore, follows a developmental path of declines and gains, peaks and troughs.
 The highs and lows of life.